2023 Best Value Neurobiology & Neurosciences Schools in the New England Region

 Read full report on Neurobiology & Neurosciences at Brown University

 You’ll join some of the best and brightest minds around you if you attend University of Massachusetts Amherst.
 The school came in at #5 on this year’s Best Value Neurobiology & Neurosciences Schools in the New England Region list.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+UMass Amherst is a fairly large public school located in the suburb of Amherst.

-The average tuition and fees for an out-of-state undergraduate student at UMass Amherst are $36,964 a year.
+Out-of-state tuition fees for undergraduate students at UMass Amherst are $36,964 per year.

 Dartmouth undergraduate students pay an average of $60,648 in tuition and fees each year.
 The average amount in student loans that neurobiology majors at Dartmouth take out is $17,406.